FAQs – Frequently Asked Questions

 Do people sometimes find it difficult to walk into a pub where they know nobody?

-It can seem daunting but we always speak to people on the phone before they come so that they know that there will be somebody to introduce them to members.
+It can seem daunting but we always try to ensure that there will be somebody to introduce them to members.
 It’s useful to remember that everybody there was new once.
-There will always be people to make you feel welcome.

 What age do The Group members tend to be?